GuineaBot3Labs/.github/profile/README.md

 # Our Vision

-Our vision is to make projects that will have a lasting positive impact on the world, it is also to include STEM into this serious process, so that individuals can learn while they create.
+Our vision is to make projects that will have a lasting positive impact on the world, while including STEM into this serious process, so that individuals can learn while they create.

 Current Projects: